antoinevg/talk-adc20/slides/index.md

 ]

-???

-After all, why buy a Raspberry Pi?

-...when you can have the fastest Arduino in the world!

-* Raspberry Pi 4 costs 34,60280 € has 4x cores @ 1.5 GHz, 2GB SDRAM and as much flash as you can fit into a micro-sd slot.

-* Arduino Zero costs 48 euro (US$42.90) for a single 32-bit core running @ 48 MHz, 32KB SRAM and 256 KB Flash.

 ---

 ## Reason 1: not everyone needs to be a super-computer

 .big[![Not supercomputers](images/not_a_supercomputer.png)]

 ???
-Seriously, I used to develop bioinformatics algorithms for supercomputers that had less processing power!

 * Thea Flowers - Big hunking button, Microchip/Atmel SAM D21 @ 48 MHz
   * https://blog.thea.codes/designing-big-honking-button/
 * émilie gillet - Braids, STM32F103 @ 72 MHz, no codec even